 Put your hands on those two points and practice simple folds.
 You can do that with bent or straight knees.
 Your spine shouldn’t need to bend if you are moving maybe 20 degrees forward from straight.
 You can also flex the hip joint by picking up one leg.
 (There is a video of this process in this article)

 Once you have felt this hinging at the hip joint, it is helpful to explore the pelvis and feel what else happens when you do that movement.

 Do this one side at a time.
 Keep one hand on the hip joint landmark that we found above (usually the opposite hand to the leg is best here).
 Then feel different landmarks of the pelvis with the other.
 Go back to the ASIS.
 It should come forward.
 Feel around the side, and you might feel your greater trocanter, which sticks out to the side.
 This is part of the femur or thigh bone.
-If you go even more towards the back under the buttocks, you will find your sit bone (seat bone / ischial tuberosity).
+If you go even more towards the back under the buttocks, you will find your sit bone (sit bone / ischial tuberosity).
 Don’t be afraid to find it.
 Feel how it moves back when you hinge forward.

 Using this movement, and momentum can be a helpful way to com up from a standing forward bend.
-From uttanasana, put your hands on your sit bones and pull them down (if you have a close friend they can help but it is full on hands on bum…).
+From uttanasana (standing forward bend), put your hands on your sit bones and pull them down (if you have a close friend they can help but it is full on hands on bum…).
 What you should feel is that the whole torso kind of pops up as a unit.

 If you get a chance, look up John Scott Ashtanga primary series on YouTube.
-When he does the forward bend of surya namaskar, he almost bends his knees, and he keeps his head very close to the midline of his body. this puts so much less strain on the hamstrings.
+When he does the forward bend of surya namaskar, he almost bends his knees, and he keeps his head very close to the midline of his body.
+This puts so much less strain on the hamstrings.
 There are lots of ways to think about it, you might just have to play, and let ANY pain be your guide that something isn’t right.